Business Plan

 Our organizational theory of change, across all of CIC’s work, has the following assumptions:

-- National and international efforts support each other—for example, using international platforms to showcase and give momentum to national reforms, to bring new ideas and to address global issues which no one country can address alone.
+- National and international efforts support each other—for example, using international platforms to showcase and give momentum to national reforms, and to bring new ideas and to address global issues which no one country can address alone.

 - Successful change is generally achieved through a complementary relationship between those in charge of decisions (governmental leadership, private sector, and multilateral decision-makers) and those who can catalyze, advocate, and influence from civil society, academia, and member states.